narval-xyz/armory/apps/policy-engine/src/resource/open-policy-agent/rego/README.md

 ### Constants

-These package contains all constants that are used by production code
+This package contains all constants that are used by production code

 ### Criteria